 Nature’s intelligence and universal consciousness are not abstract concepts for me any longer, but a lived, experienced phenomena, exploration and nurturing of which I would be happy to devote the rest of my life to.
 Such experiences make us feel the unity, the oneness of our world, as we also feel ourselves to be co-creative partners in the participatory universe.
 It is such precious experiences which move us towards seeing us not as separate from our “environment”, but a part of the same larger Being we belong to.

 As our planet struggles, it is becoming more and more clear that unless we make this connection with the sacredness of our world, and make this experience present in our daily lives and actions – we can not thrive, probably not even survive.
-I am convinced: it is this personal connection each of us makes with the sacred, which saves the world, and us and everyone else as part of it.
+I am convinced: it is this personal connection each of us makes with the sacred, which saves the world, and us, and everyone else at the same time.

 somewhere in the Adriatic